shawenyao/jekyll-now/_posts/2020-05-03-Turnip-Pricing.md

 _This is Part II of my Animal Crossing post series.
 For Part I, see [here](/Where-is-My-Island/)_.

-Turnips, though appears to be a commodity at first glance, behaves very much like an American option.
+Turnips, though appears to be a commodity at first glance, behaves very much like an American option -
+* You pay a premium upfront every Sunday
+* You wait for the optimal timing to sell as the turnip price fluctuates in the following week
+* The whole thing expires in 7 days

+It's also different from a true American option in at least one meaningful way.
+The only thing you can do to get rid of it is to exercise it.
+You won't be able to sell it to anyone else, which has some interesting ramification, as we will see shortly.

 ## Problem Formulation